Recurrent Brain Trauma May Increase Alzheimer’s Risk

 Further Research Needed to Evaluate Impact of Injury on Amyloid Changes

-For the study, researchers recruited nine military grenade or breacher instructors at Fort Leonard Wood Military Base in Fort Leonard, Missouri, from January 2020 to December 2021.
+For the study, researchers recruited nine military grenade or breacher instructors at Fort Leonard Wood Military Base in Missouri, from January 2020 to December 2021.
 Grenade and breacher instructors are military officers who train recruits in the use of hand grenades and explosives or other mechanical methods to force open doors.

 An additional nine civilians were included in the study as a healthy control group.
 All participants had no previous history of concussion, and they were all males in their early 30s, an age at which amyloid accumulation is not expected.